Chairperson, Business Advisor & Volunteer

 Eradicate Bullying in Schools

-The Power Within Coaching developed in conjunction with local High Schools:
+The Power Within Training & Development have developed in conjunction with local High Schools: Have developed a two-part workshop/presentation to eradicate bullying from our schools.

 This two-part presentation focuses on our ability to BE, HAVE & DO anything we want in life, with a twist on our beliefs system and our ability to change our path at any chosen time.